The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 Jet Ski Etiquette

-The number of people who consider Jet Skiers to be a nuisance is increasing steadily.
+The number of people considering Jet Skiers a nuisance is increasing steadily.
 And there’s a reason for the aversion.
+Some Jet Skiers forget they share the water with swimmers, fishermen, boats, and surfers.

-If you are not following this, you are just an annoying rider who’s blocking the way.
+If you are not following this, you are just an annoying rider blocking the way.
 Yield and let them pass.

 Do not make a lot of noise near the shoreline.

-Top 10 Jet Skis & Brands in 2022
+Top 10 Jet Skis & Brands

 1 – Best Entry Level Jet Ski

+Yamaha’s EX range of PWCs is quite popular among recreational users due to its fast acceleration and smooth performance.
 Not to mention that these models are lightweight and come with gobs of onboard storage by Jet Ski standards.
+This is the Waverunner EX, the latest addition.

 It sticks to the entry-level pricing.
-But comes with a capacity to seat three people, Yamaha’s Ride system which makes it a breeze to operate and an electronic braking system.
+But comes with a capacity to seat three people, Yamaha’s Ride system, which makes it a breeze to operate, and an electronic braking system.
+At the price, the combo is unbeatable.

-Yamaha’s NanoXcel2 hull keeps things light and powered by a recalibrated engine, the EX provides an exciting ride on the water.
+Yamaha’s NanoXcel2 hull keeps things light and is powered by a recalibrated engine, and the EX provides an exciting ride on the water.
+Shift the weight, and you can make deft turns and slides without feeling imbalanced.
+Despite the family-friendly seating, the EX is compact enough to tuck into a tiny garage for winter.

-Our only gripe with the EX is the LCD display that’s limited to reading information about fuel and speed.
+Our only gripe with the EX is the LCD is limited to reading information about fuel and speed.
 But that’s a con that we’re willing to overlook.
+If you are looking for an entry-level Jet Ski for your family, look no further.

-If you are in the market for an entry-level Jet Ski for your family, look no further.
 The Yamaha EX will give you the wave runner experience without breaking your bank.

-New: $7,199
+New: $7,799

 Used: $4,000 and up